deltachat/deltachat-pages/cs/help.md

 in the settings of a chat,
-at the top right of the chat window, by selecting a time span between 30 seconds and 5 weeks.
+at the top right of the chat window, by selecting a time span between 1 minute and 5 weeks.

 Until the setting is turned off again, each chat member's Delta Chat app takes care